-Head towards Landguard Point and you can catch a foot ferry to Harwich and Shotley, visit Landguard museum, watch the spectacle of the huge 400mt container ships slowing making their way between Felixstowe and Harwich, majestically being turned in the estuary before docking at the port, so close you feel you can touch them, and take a walk over the dunes.
+Head towards Landguard Point and you can catch a foot ferry to Harwich and Shotley, visit Landguard museum, take a walk over the dunes, or watch the spectacle of the huge 400mt container ships slowing making their way between Felixstowe and Harwich, majestically being turned in the estuary before docking at the port, so close you feel you can touch them.
 Or if you want to be more sedentary, stop off to get some fish and chips and sit in your car watching the boats come and go up the Orwell, or stop by the café for some refreshments during the day.

 For art lovers, one of the most inspiring places to visit in Suffolk is Constable Country, an Area of Outstanding Natural Beauty on Suffolk’s southern border where you can walk in the footsteps of John Constable, discovering the landscape that inspired his greatest paintings.

 All within a 30-40 minute drive